 Make it easy for everyone in your organisation to participate in your key account program.
 Remember, the goal is to increase the revenue and profitability of your key accounts; to subtly increase the perceived switching cost, and to build barriers to entry that cannot be readily penetrated by your competitors.

 Design and generate financial reports that are meaningful and easy to digest.
 In addition to tracking total revenue and hopefully profitability, you also want to know which services or solutions your client is buying, and from which locations.

-Schedule internal account reviews, both one-on-one with the relationship partner (these can also serve as coaching sessions) and with the client team.
+Schedule internal account reviews, both one-on-one with the relationship manager (these can also serve as coaching sessions) and with the client team.

 Ensure you have a system in place for the measurement of client engagement and satisfaction.
 This should be a mix of qualitative and quantitative measures.
 Schedule relationship reviews and periodic health checks with the client.
 Address issues quickly and appropriately.
 Act on feedback.

-Finally, encourage (mandate) transparency through the disciplined maintenance of your firm’s CRM system.
+Encourage (mandate) transparency through the adoption and disciplined use of your firm’s CRM system and adjacent marketing technologies.